chuckstack/chuckstack.github.io/src-ls/stack-academy.md

 # stack-academy

-The stack-academy is an online support infrastructure for the chuck-stack tools and application framework.
-We believe in a cooperative approach to learning, support and innovation.
-We establish the principles and collectively create an open source platform that values simplicity, stability and self-service.
+The stack-academy exists to help your organization achieve success as quickly as possible.
+It's an online support infrastructure that teaches organizations how to install and use the tools, leverage best practices, and foster superclerk talent.

+- Teach your technical staff to best introduce the tools with your existing infrastructure.
+- Teach your operations team how to best prepare for AI automation and AI safety.
+- Teach your users how to start thinking about automation in their role.

-Here are the details:
+Here are the most common questions:

 - What is the purpose of the stack-academy?
 We want to accelerate your learning curve and provide an interactive environment to overcome challenges.
 - Do you need to join to use the chuck-stack?
 No.